lightcalamar/GD2_ESP32/README.md

 PIN PD HOTMCU

-Una resistencia de 47K a 3,3v
+One resistor of 47K to 3,3v
-Un condensador de 100k (o,1uF) a masa
+One condensator of 100k (o,1uF) to GND
-La unión de estas dos a pin PD
+The union to pin PD screen FT8xx